Financial-Times/ftdomdelegate/README.md

 #### `useCapture (boolean)` ####

 Only remove listeners with `useCapture` set to the value passed in.
-If not provied, remove listeners added with `useCapture` set to `true` and `false`.
+If not provided, remove listeners added with `useCapture` set to `true` and `false`.

 ### .root([element]) ###